Anthony Joshua vs. Dillian Whyte: Fight details

-Main Event

 The opener was an action-packed round which saw both fighters throwing power punches throughout, with the highlight being a left hook from Joshua that wobbled Whyte.
 Chaos erupted in the ring after Joshua threw a punch after the bell sounded to end the round, prompting Whyte to throw two punches over the shoulder of referee Howard Foster.
 Cornermen from both sides entered the ring to separate both fighters.
 At the start of the second round, Foster immediately called a timeout, bringing the fighters together and giving both a warning for their actions in the previous round before resuming the contest.
 Joshua began to goad Whyte, talking to him before throwing punches.
 With a little over one minute left of the round, Whyte landed a solid left hook that staggered Joshua.
 Whyte followed up with a barrage of punches but was unable to drop the champion.
 The third round saw both men work behind the jab, each landing stiff left hands.
 The bell sounding to start the fourth marked the first time Joshua had been past three rounds.
 He began to find his target with more frequency, leaving Whyte on unsteady legs on more than one occasion.
 The fifth and sixth rounds saw much of the same, both men having success with Joshua landing the more eye catching punches.
 The end came in the seventh, a round in which neither fighter had previously fought.
 Less than a minute into the round, Joshua landed a right hand to the head of Whyte, staggering the challenger and sending him reeling backwards into the ropes.
 After a sustained follow up attack by the champion, a right uppercut landed on the chin of Whyte, dropping the challenger and leaving him laid on his back and prompting Foster to forgo the ten count and wave off the contest.